Toggle mobile menu visibility

 • Your young person has a disability.
 This could be a learning disability, mental health needs, autism or physical disability.

-• Your young person is likely to need support from adult social services (under the Care Act 2014), to achieve their outcomes of good health, independent living, employment, friends, relationships and community inclusion.
+• Your young person is likely to need support from adult social services (under the Care Act 2014), to achieve their identified eligible care and support needs.

 Making a referral